Genital modification and mutilation: Foreskin restoration

-Foreskin restoration is the partial recreation of the foreskin after its removal by circumcision.
-Surgical restoration involves grafting skin taken from the scrotum onto a portion of the penile shaft.
-Nonsurgical methods involve tissue expansion by stretching the penile skin forward over the glans penis with the aid of tension.
-Nonsurgical restoration is the preferred method as it is less costly and typically yields better results than surgical restoration.
-A foreskin restoration device may be of help to men pursuing nonsurgical foreskin restoration.
-While restoration cannot recreate the nerves or tissues lost to circumcision, it can recreate the appearance and some of the function of a natural foreskin.
+Foreskin restoration and reconstruction are techniques for the recreation of the foreskin after its removal by circumcision or injury.

+Surgical reconstruction often involves grafting skin taken from the scrotum onto a portion of the penile shaft.
+Nonsurgical restoration involves tissue expansion by stretching the penile skin forward over the glans penis with the aid of tension, either by hand or with a restoration device.

 Infibulation

-Infibulation literally means "to close with a clasp or a pin".
+Infibulation literally means "to close with a clasp or a pin.”
 The word is used to include suturing of the foreskin over the head of the penis.